Get a baseline for your

 Metromont was founded in 1925, by Captain J. Roy Pennell, to build roads and bridges in South Carolina.

-In 2011, Tony Smith, the Vice President of Preconstruction and Marketing for the Metromont Corporation, noticed a need for a more efficient estimating software.
+Tony Smith, the Vice President of Preconstruction and Marketing for the Metromont Corporation, noticed a need for a more efficient estimating software.
 Metromont had an estimating software package that had worked for them over the years, but it didn’t have much ability to grow with their business, creating several issues within their company:

 1. An inefficient, overly-complicated estimating and sales process.
 Metromont’s basic estimating and sales process had three steps.
 First, the sales person had to enter project information and scope of work in to a specialized software—Program X—to get the process started.
 Then, the estimator manually entered the same information into two separate programs to determine the cost: Microsoft Excel and an off-the-shelf estimating program.
 Excel was used to enter particular project details to create a takeoff.
 Then this data set, along with the information provided by the sales person through Program X, was entered in an off-the-shelf estimating program.
 The estimator then had to manipulate this program to generate an overall project estimate.
 Finally, both the individual takeoffs and the project estimates were manually entered into Program X, which kept track of all estimates and created proposals for the sales team.